 - Sloth from Fullmetal Alchemist tends to fall asleep even when people are threatening him.

-- Greece from Axis Powers Hetalia sleeps a lot and at random times, although he is more laidback than Cloudcuckoolander or embarrassed.
+- Greece sleeps a lot and at random times, although he is more laidback than Cloudcuckoolander or embarrassed.
 He even falls asleep once in the middle of a conversation, and then looks bemused when he wakes up soon after.